bryanlharris/edsm/docs/functions/utility.md

 When `simple_settings` is `true`, expand `job_type` into explicit function names from `JOB_TYPE_MAP`.
 For `bronze_standard_streaming` it also derives landing and utility paths from `dst_table_name`.
 Silver and gold job types add history and streaming defaults as needed.

-## `sort_by_dependency`

-Return tables ordered so all dependencies come first.
-Raises an exception if a cycle is detected.

 ## `get_function`